ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-4.md

 > What if this mortgage had been originated eight years ago instead – would your
 > answer to Part A be different?

-if this mortgage had been originated earlier, it would be less likely for the loan to have been financed through the CMBS market, since during and after the financial crisis of 2008, CMBS securitization declined significantly.
+If this mortgage had been originated earlier, it would be less likely for the loan to have been financed through the CMBS market, since during and after the financial crisis of 2008, CMBS securitization declined significantly.
 Later, CMBS markets recovered but had much stricter lending standards and rtansaction